yehezkielbs/telemetry_gem/README.md

 	flow = Telemetry::Value.new(tag: "test-flow-value", value: 3434)
 	Telemetry::Api.affiliate_send("affiliate-identifier", flow)

-For more information see the [affiliate documentation](https://admin.telemetryapp.com/documentation/affiliates).
+For more information see the [affiliate documentation](https://admin.telemetryapp.com/user/documentation/affiliates).

+## Aggregations

+This gem supports the aggregations API interface.
+Aggregations allow you to send data point by point and have Telemetry aggregate the data for you.
+The gem supports the following methods:

+-	Telemetry::Api.aggregate(bucket, value)
+-	Telemetry::Api.aggregate_set_interval(bucket, interval, values)

+An example of code to do this would be:

+	require 'telemetry'

+	Telemetry.token = "test-api-token"
+	Telemetry::Api.aggregate("my-bucket", 23124)

+For more infromation see the [aggregations documentation](https://admin.telemetryapp.com/user/documentation/aggregations)

 ## Daemon